awkena/panGenomeBreedr/docs/reference/pg_query_db.md

-# Query PostgreSQL pangenome tables using genomic coordinates
+# Query any table in the pangenome database using chromosome and a genomic position range.

 This function connects to the public panGenomeBreedr API to retrieve data from the variants, annotations, or genotypes tables based on a